otobrglez/bicikelj-sh/README.md

 ]
 ```

-Capabilities:
+### Capabilities

-- Get nearest BicikeLJ stations that have free bicycles.
+- Gets the nearest BicikeLJ bicycle stations that has free bicycles.
 Location is extracted from your IP address.
-- Get nearest stations for perticular location - expressed in text.
+- Gets the nearest stations for particular location - expressed in text.

-Web Services and APIs
+### Web Services and APIs

 - Location is extracted from your IP address with the help of [ipstack] API
 - Forward geocoding service is done with [positionstack] API.
 - BicikeLJ information is provided by [Ljubljana PromInfo](https://prominfo.projekti.si/web/)